wdi-sg/gitbook-2018/05-express/express-intro/04views.md

 ### Views

-We cannot keep using `res.send` to send a response.
+We cannot keep using `response.send` to send a response.
 Ultimately, we'll want to send HTML files back to the client.

 We want to have this page's HTML be different for each request.
 How do we do this??